CaSkade-Automation/SkillUp/README.md

 If you want to setup your own OSGi container to be used as a runtime for SkillUp, you need to compile all the bundles of SkillUp.
 This is best done by executing a `mvn install` from the project root.
 Furthermore, the dependencies of the SkillUP bundles are needed.
 A list of required bundles will be provided soon.

 ## Examples
-Check out the example module and skills in the examples folder to get started.
-Feel free to create an issue if necessary.
+Check out the example module and skills in the examples folder to see an example module and different skills.
+The latest release also has a pre-built version of these examples that are ready to be used.
+Feel free to create an issue if you have questions.

 ## How it works
 :construction: The way SkillUp works will be explained soon :construction: